Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 end
 ```

 This gives us a better mechanism of keeping track of which item is currently selected.
-Instead of querying the `DropDown` using `get_selected` and react to its result, we should instead register a callback using this method.
+Instead of querying the `DropDown` using `get_selected` and react to its result, we should instead register a callback using this method, in a similar way to using signals.

 Lastly, sometimes we want a different label for when an item is selected, and for when the user opens the menu to select an item.
 For this situation, `push_back!` offers a method that lets us specify the labels separately: